Idaho Water Quality at a Glance

 Frequently Asked Questions

-Is Idaho’s tap water safe to drink?
+Is Idaho’s tap water safe to drink in 2026?

 What makes Idaho’s groundwater so clean?